alexbfree/thesis/src/chapter-4.md

 This shift towards using data mirrors the societal rise of data-centrism described in section 2.1, but was also being seen across the public sector; under increasing pressure to demonstrate performance and deliver measurable, consistent results, all human services (including social care, health care and education) have become adept in the collection and use of data about their clients or service users.
 The use of data by the state as a means to represent and think about families is considered problematic (REF Cornford et al., 2013, Neves and Casimira 2018).
 For instance, from the perspective of the state, such data may include both objective facts from families’ lives such as address or family inter-relationships, as well as potentially more subjective information such practitioners’ observations or numerically-quantified measurements of risk.
 The risk of inaccurate data or unfair judgement is compounded by the fact that the clients of such services typically have limited access to this data.
 Although in theory families retain the ability to interact with services (and have access rights to data) the practitioners and the organisations for which they work become de-facto _gatekeepers_ to the data about a family (REF).
 This is then played out in a policy context where data-driven approaches to family care are encouraged through policy and reports about improving quality of the sector (Bate and Bellis, 2018; Department for Education, 2018; Field, 2010; OFSTED, 2015).

-[^5]: The term 'troubled families', popularised by the TFP, has fallen in use, as it was considered to be negative and judgemental.
+[^5]: The term 'troubled families', popularised by the TFP, has fallen from use, as it was considered to be negative and judgemental.
 A latter term 'vulnerable families' has also been criticised for being disempowering.
 Most councils now refer simply to 'families' or sometimes 'supported families', and the rest of this thesis adopts this convention.

 ### Current Practice: Early Help Case Records as a Source of Truth